Pamela A. Patton

 Articles and Essays:

 - “The Little Jewish Boy: Afterlife of a Byzantine Legend in Thirteenth-Century Spain.”
-In Images and Afterlife: Essays in Honor of Annemarie Weyl Carr, ed.
+In Byzantine Images and Their Afterlives: Essays in Honor of Annemarie Weyl Carr, ed.
 Lynn Jones.
-Aldershot: Ashgate Press, in press.
+Aldershot: Ashgate, 2014, 61-80.

 - “Constructing the Inimical Jew in the Cantigas de Santa María: Theophilus’ Magician in Text and Image.”
 In Beyond the Yellow Badge: Anti-Judaism, Anti-Semitism and European Art Before 1800, ed.
 Mitchell Merback.
 Leiden: Brill Academic Publishers, 2008, 233-256.